 Well, I was still in the mood for some hardboiled fiction, so I thought that I’d take a look at a second-hand copy of Tade Thompson’s 2016 cyberpunk-influenced sci-fi thriller novel “Rosewater” that I’ve been meaning to read for a couple of weeks.

-So, let’s take a look at “The Jonah”.
+So, let’s take a look at “Rosewater”.
 Needless to say, this review may contain some SPOILERS.

-This is the 1985 New English Library (UK) paperback edition of “The Jonah” that I read.
+This is the 2018 Orbit (UK) paperback edition of “Rosewater” that I read.

-If I had to give it a rating out of five, it would get four and a half.
+If I had to give it a rating out of five, it would get a five.